rejo132/README-Template.md/README.md

 ## Help

-Any advise for common problems or issues.
+Any advice for common problems or issues.
 ```
-command to run if program contains helper info
+command to run if programm contains helper info
 ```

 ## Authors

 Contributors names and contact info

-Calebbii
+rejo132

 ## Version History